saleempadi/gittutorial/Assignment7/README.md

 # Assignments 7 - Journal Entry

-Assignments as Journal Entry and View the journal entries in html page with using the CSS,JS.....
+Assignments as Journal Entry and View the journal entries in html page with using the CSS,JS.
+Here i am using to store the data in a localstorage....

 ## Getting Started
 Download Chrome and Assignment7...